 Do as Little as Possible

 For reasons good and plentiful, January has a bad reputation as the most depressing month of the year.
 In another light, though, it is January, not December, that is the true R&R month.
-Too cold to want to go outside; no social obligations to drag you there.
-Consider this a get out of public free card – bonus time in which to actually do all the things you always imagine you’ll do over Christmas, like reading a book in a chair while wearing a dressing gown, or closing your eyes and having a nice think.
+It's too cold to want to go outside and there are no social obligations to drag you there.
+Consider this a get out of public free card—bonus time in which to actually do all the things you always imagine you’ll do over Christmas, like reading a book in a chair while wearing a robe, or closing your eyes and thinking about life.

 Do as Much as Possible

 Language classes!
 Exhibitions!
-Seeing that friend who lives in zone 5 you’ve been meaning to catch up with for the last ten months; Taxes!
+Seeing that friend who lives in far away that you’ve been meaning to catch up with for the last ten months; Taxes!
 Live music!
-Going to the cinema!
+Going to the movies!
 Four!
 Nights!
 A Week!

-We should be forced to deal with the consequences of all the over-buying we did during the latter quadrant of last year so that we might learn from our disgraceful, gluttonous behaviour.
-We deserve to be force-fed a weird diet of turkey, Wensleydale and breadstick sandwiches until everything is gone.
-We must eat the mini-burgers bought on a whim, not bury them in the back of the freezer until the guilt of tossing them out subsides.
-Anyone who saves the unopened boxes of After Eights for Easter is a coward.
-Any stray Quality Street found knocking about a living room in February will carry a sentence of ten days in prison.
+We should be forced to deal with the consequences of all the over-buying we did during the latter quadrant of last year so that we might learn from our disgraceful, gluttonous behavior.
+We deserve to be force-fed a weird diet of turkey, cheese, and breadstick sandwiches until everything is gone.
+We must eat the mini-burgers bought on a whim, not bury them in the back of the freezer until the guilt of throwing them out subsides.

 Christmas leftovers are cat piss on the carpet of capitalism, and if we don’t rub our own faces in it then who will?